Pottery in elucidating the household

 The study of the household through pottery: rising issues

 In conclusion, the study of the household is way more complicated than most people think and cannot be solely elucidated through the study of pottery.
 Furthermore, the study of domestic forms requires the recovery of complete vessels, or at least vessels with complete profiles.
-In most cases, intact pots are rare in archaeological sites, particularly in Britain; if the only pottery available is in small fragments, then the understanding of the ancient household is difficult.
+In most cases, intact pots are rare at archaeological sites, particularly in Britain; if the only pottery available is in small fragments, understanding the ancient household becomes difficult.
 A more accurate approach could include the study of all ceramic and non-ceramic materials recovered in a domestic context.
 For example, domestic activities are likely to have been combined with other human activities, such as house-building, tool-repairing, agriculture or animal husbandry.
-Such activities are likely to offer substantial non-ceramic evidence that are linked to the household.
-Another approach might include the study of textual sources referring to the domestic activities of a certain chronological period.
+Such activities are likely to yield substantial non-ceramic evidence linked to the household.
+Another approach might involve studying textual sources on the domestic activities of a specific period.
 Textual sources may not necessarily describe the functional side of domestic life; however, they are likely to offer useful information on its socio-ideological context.
-Other information on the household are likely to be obtained through ethnoarchaeological research, such as the study by Peacock (1982) mentioned earlier.
-Finally, ancient household activites can be examined through experimental archaeology, which can either target the actual household, or even the production and use of pottery as part of the household (Rice 2005; Skibo 1992).
+Other information on the household is likely to be obtained through ethnoarchaeological research, such as the study by Peacock (1982) mentioned earlier.
+Finally, ancient household activities can be examined through experimental archaeology, which can focus on the household itself or on the production and use of pottery within it (Rice 2005; Skibo 1992).

 The study of pottery function